-Each month end, I’ll send out my hot off the press news as a newsletter.
-They are never complete without a few selected books from other authors.
-These will always be ones I’ve read and enjoyed.
+Each month end, I’ll send out my hot off the press news as if it were a newsletter.
+They are never complete without a few selected books from other authors whose books I’ve read and enjoyed.

 Subscribe to our YouTube channel

 A missing couples report and a mutilated body.